ANNOUNCEMENT March 26, 2026 · 8 min read

 Try it

-Your data layer deserves its own engineer.
+Your production stack deserves its own SRE.

 Connect your stack in 5 minutes.
 Ask your first question.
 See the difference a specialist makes.

-Start for free Book a demoI built this because every data team I've ever been on needed it.
-If you've ever been woken up at 3am by a broken pipeline and spent an hour just figuring out what broke — this is for you.
+I built this because every team I've ever been on needed it.
+If you've ever been woken up at 3 AM by PagerDuty and spent 45 minutes just figuring out what broke, this is for you.

-— Shalin
+Shalin